Chiogros/LinkedIn-connectors-for-GDataStudio/README.md

 ### Setup child connector
 1. Go to [Google Apps Script](https://script.google.com)
-2. Create new project
+2. Create a new project
 3. Name it
 4. Go to project settings
 5. Check `Display appsscript.json manifest file`
 7. Go back to code window
-8. Create files and set code for child connector
+8. Create files and set code for the child connector
 9. In `appsscript.json`, change `Dependencies` > `Libraries` > `LibraryID` to the Core script ID you took note
 10. Deploy it (easiest by going through `Use old editor` button > `Publish` > `Publish from manifest file`)